chpc-tech-eval/scc/Tutorial_1/README.md

 #### WiFi Hotspot Example

-Team Captain's are required to setup and establish a WiFi Hotspot for their team mates.
+Team Captains are required to setup and establish a WiFi Hotspot for their team mates.
 The above experiments will be repeated for the university's computer laboratory WiFi connections as well as the Team Captain's Cellular SIM provider's network.

 On your cellular device, ensure that you are connected to your Team Captain's WiFi Hotspot network, *alternating for both* the *SIM provider's network* as well as the *university's computer laboratory's WiFi network*.
 Navigate to https://www.whatismyip.com and again record the IP Address indicated and this time you *MUST* also record your device's _"Network Settings"_.